Fell in Love with an Alien

-"Fell in Love with an Alien" is a song by European-American pop group The Kelly Family.
+"Fell in Love with an Alien" is a song by Irish-American pop group The Kelly Family.
 It was produced by Kathy Kelly and Paddy Kelly for their ninth studio album Almost Heaven (1996), featuring lead vocals by both siblings.
 The song was released as the album's third single in the first quarter of 1997 and reached the top five of the Dutch Singles Chart.